DevMaidanaLGM/DevMaidanaLGM/README.md

 * I'm 24 years old

-* I'm from Argentina, so my native languaje is Spanish
+* I'm from Argentina, so my native language is Spanish

 * My English level is pretty good